-We look at who brought the complaint to us
+1. We look at who brought the complaint to us

 We have to make sure the right person is making the complaint.
-By law, the person who has been affected should make the complaint to us themselves unless they would prefer somebody else to complain for them or they cannot do so (for example, if they are a young child, can't do it themselves, or if the person affected has died).
+By law, the person who has been affected should make the complaint to us unless this is not possible.
+You can make a complaint for someone if they cannot do so themselves, for example, if they are a young child or do not have the ability to make a complaint).
+You can also make a complaint for someone who has died.

-If you are complaining because you have been affected personally by what happened then we will move on to the next question.
-Sometimes people ask somebody else, like an advocate or representative, to make their complaint for them.
-This is absolutely fine but we will need to check to make sure you are happy with this.
+If it's your complaint, you may want to ask somebody else, like an advocate or representative, to support you.
+This is absolutely fine but we will need to check to make sure you are happy for them to make your complaint for you.